What is a Light Sensor?

 light sensor signal working principle

 The raw electrical signal from the sensor is often weak, so it needs gain.
-An internal amplifier in the sensor provides this gain.
+A built-in amplifier in the sensor gives this gain.
 You can then process the stronger signal to get useful information.
-This includes the light’s intensity or wavelength.
+This includes how bright the light is and what color it is.

 Types of Light Sensors

-The term “ambient light sensors” includes many types of optical sensors.
+The term “ambient light sensors” means many common types of light sensors.
 Each type has its own functions and uses.
 Here are four main types of light sensors:

 1. **Light-Dependent Sensors**

-– **Applications:** These sensors are often used in home devices.
+– **Applications:** These light sensor are often used in home devices.
 They help with things like adjusting TV brightness and automatic camera exposure.

 **Advantages & Limitations:** They are cheap and easy to build.
 However, they have slower response times and less precise measurements than other types.